Crews are working to improve access to and from Rocky Mountain National Park with the Downtown Estes Loop Project.

 Here are some know before you go tips for visiting Rocky Mountain National Park and the nearby town of Estes Park and a few quick, helpful videos on how to do the national park right.
 And be sure to plan ahead for the construction in Estes Park and the national park's Fall River Entrance.
 Learn more.

-To enter Rocky Mountain National Park between May 24 and mid-October 2024, two things are required: a timed entry permit plus a park pass or entrance fee.
+To enter Rocky Mountain National Park between May 26 and October 22, 2023, two things are required: a timed entry permit plus a park pass or entrance fee.
 Find complete information on the timed-entry permit reservation system here.

 Within the boundaries of Rocky Mountain National Park, more than 100 peaks rise above 11,000 feet in altitude, including Longs Peak at 14,259 feet.
 These amazing mountains cradle the Estes Valley, providing residents and guests with incredible beauty and inspiration.
 Many of the taller peaks make up the Continental Divide, where snowmelt runs either west to the Pacific Ocean or east to the Atlantic.
 The park's vistas are accessible by horseback, on foot, or by car - the most notable vehicle route being Trail Ridge Road, the highest continuously paved highway in North America.
 No matter your level of interest, adventure awaits you while viewing, exploring and appreciating this breathtaking collection of mountains.